-MSs should notify the Commission and any MS concerned on Companies and ships for which exemptions have been granted25.
+MSs should notify the Commission and any MS concerned on Companies and ships for which exemptions have been granted31.
 At HLSG 10, MSs agreed that the use of SSN to report such information would fulfil the legal obligation stemming from the various Union legal acts.

-22 Procedures and guidance on how to issue exemptions are not included in these Guidelines.
+28 Procedures and guidance on how to issue exemptions are not included in these Guidelines.
 These may be drafted at a later stage once agreed by the relevant fora.

-23 For further details, see "Guidelines on reporting HAZMAT".
+29 For further details, see "Guidelines on reporting HAZMAT".

-The term "scheduled, frequent and regular traffic" for Directive 2000/59/EC is qualified in the Commission Notice 2016/C 115/05, "Guidelines for the interpretation of Directive 2000/59/EC on port reception facilities, O.J.
+30 The term "scheduled, frequent and regular traffic" for Directive 2000/59/EC is qualified in the Commission Notice 2016/C 115/05, "Guidelines for the interpretation of Directive 2000/59/EC on port reception facilities, O.J.
 C, 1 April 2016.
 115/5.

-25 Article 15.4 of VTMIS Directive; Article 7.4 of Reg.
+31 Article 15.4 of VTMIS Directive; Article 7.4 of Reg.
 725/2004, and Article 9 of PRF Directive.

-The decision to grant an exemption should clearly specify to which ship, port and route, period of validity, as well as any applicable condition, that the exemption is valid for.
+The decision to grant an exemption should clearly specify to which ship route and port(s) on the route the exemption applies, the period of validity, as well as any applicable condition, that the exemption is valid for.
 An exemption notification should be sent to the Central SSN system each time an exemption is granted to a ship and each time changes are applied to an exemption e.g. to update or cancellation.

-When a ship has been exempted a data requestor who requested a notification information will only get a response including the ship identifiers, the type of exemption granted, the time of validity of the exemption, the company name, the route, the authority(ies) granting exemption and the 24/7 point of contact for requesting more detailed information.
+When a ship has been exempted a data requestor who requested a notification information will only get a response including the ship identifiers, the type of exemption granted, the time of validity of the exemption, the company name, the route, the relevant ports, the types of exempted waste, the exempted port facilities, the authority(ies) granting exemption and the 24/7 point of contact for requesting more detailed information.
 However, if information was provided to SSN, even for exempted vessels, the data requestor will retrieve the full notification details.